hasindu2008/f5c/_docs/commands.md

 `f5c index [OPTIONS] -d nanopore_raw_file_directory reads.fastq`

-Build an index mapping from basecalled reads to the signals measured by the sequencer. f5c index is equivalent to nanopolish index by Jared Simpson.
+Build an index map from basecalled reads to the signals measured by the sequencer. f5c index is equivalent to nanopolish index by Jared Simpson.

 *  `-h`, `--help`:
          display this help and exit